antifold

 Theory

-In this interactive exploration, we're going to watch colonies of digital insects demonstrate six fundamental algorithms that power modern computing.
-These aren't simplified analogies.
-Each ant and fly you see is running actual mathematical code, producing real metrics you can measure and compare.
-Toggle the controls, watch the numbers change, and see for yourself how nature's solutions became humanity's most powerful computational tools.
+Below, colonies of digital insects demonstrate six algorithms at the heart of modern computing.
+These are not simplified analogies.
+Every ant and fly runs real mathematical code and produces metrics you can measure.
+Toggle the controls, watch the numbers shift, and see how nature's strategies became some of humanity's most powerful computational tools.

 • Read the short "How to use" under each graphic for guidance.